Active Projects

 This project helps lay people with varying levels of medical literacy to comprehend medical texts that they hope to read, for example, a patient reading discharge notes from their doctors, a caregiver reading a clinical trial report to understand better a sick family member’s prognostics, a biomedical engineer reading medical literature for their own engineering needs, and even a physician reading another medical specialty's latest discoveries.
 To achieve this goal, this project creates a medical reading tool that interactively simplifies and elaborates the parts of texts that users struggle to understand.
 Using purpose-built Augmented Language Models, this tool can adapt the explanations to the user’s medical literacy and reading needs and support medical texts across disease areas.

 This project is supported by Schmidt Futures and Cornell's Digital and AI Literacy Initiative.
-Michael Hedderich (NLP) and Chandrayee Basu (ML) are student leads.
+Michael Hedderich (NLP) and Chandrayee Basu (ML) are student leads on the medical front.
 Example publications include Med-EASi (AAAI'23) and explaining AI predictions with medical literature (CHI'23).
+Yeonju Jang (HCI) is the student lead on the legal front.